 In naming organic compounds, the nomenclature must specify the location of all special features.
 This is commonly done using "locants" such as numbers, as in 2-bromobutane.
 There are some cases where the number is omitted.
 However, students are sometimes confused about when they can omit a number.
 This series addresses the cases where the number, can be omitted, and discusses a common misconception about when it can be omitted.
 This series presents a 6 rule guide and a priority chart that, if strictly adhered to, will enable to you name any compound that is thrown in your path.

-To view this lesson and all other lessons on Scoodle you need to upgrade to a premium account.
+To view lessons in this series and all other lessons you need to be on Scoodle Premium.